rootli/naucse.python.cz/lessons/beginners-en/pong/index.md

 pyglet.app.run()
 ```

-### Bat movement
+### Paddle movement

 Once we were able to process input from the user,
-we can move with bats regarding that.
+we can move with paddles regarding that.
 We will move the objects in the function `revive(dt)`,
 which will be registered to the clock.
 Argument `dt`
 is time that passed from the last call.